-Students who perform well and work safely in Year 7 and/or 8 Media Arts may choose to study Media Arts in Years 9 and 10.
-They may then choose to study the General Subject: Film, Television and New Media in Years 11 and 12.
+Students who enjoyed and performed well in Year 7 Media Arts may choose to study Media Arts in Years 9 and 10.

 Instrumental Music

 Instrumental Music is an elective program offered to students at Capalaba State College.
 The program provides students with skills and experiences that promote musicianship, personal development and enjoyment, but also are held in high regard by employers and the community.